sudhakar3697/awesome-electron-alternatives/README.md

 * [revery-ui](https://github.com/revery-ui): Fast, native, cross-platform UI.
 * [tauri](https://github.com/tauri-apps/tauri): Build smaller, faster, and more secure desktop applications with a web frontend.

+### Tk\Tcl
+* [Tk\Tcl](https://www.tcl.tk/): Join the many thousands of software developers who are already more productive with help from the Tcl programming language and the Tk graphical user interface toolkit.

 ### V
 * [ui](https://github.com/pisaiah/ui): Isaiah's cross-platform GUI library for V. Inspired by the syntax of Java's Swing.
 * [mui](https://github.com/malisipi/mui): A Cross-Platform UI Library in vlang